BurgundyIsAPublicEnemy/EPIDEMIUM-Season-3/README.md

 Orlian is an open source project and is for everyone.
 Even beginners.

 Please avoid using excessive jargon and try explain terms.
 Remember: anyone with any experience should be able to understand.
 This isn’t an academic paper as much as it’s a group effort to help solve a difficult problem.
-A group where people with no ML experience work with those who do!
+A group where people with no ML experience but with plenty of medical exprience work with those who do!

 Remember to explain your terms and ELI5